duckfood/PeacemakerAI/README.md

-## PeacemakerAI v0.6

 ### About
 **PeacemakerAI** is a non-cheating skirmish AI bot for **Warzone 2100** built with modern JavaScript and coding assistance from large language models.
-Outperforms NullBot, Cobra, and BoneCrusher using fair-play tactics by leveraging spatial data stores and enhanced droid self awareness.
+Outperforms NullBot, Cobra, and BoneCrusher using fair-play tactics by leveraging spatial data stores and enhanced droid self-awareness.

-It is released under the MIT license, so there are no warranties whatsoever.
+PeacemakerAI is released under the MIT license, so there are no warranties whatsoever.
 It may absorb your system, your life, or invoke a new world order!

 ### Installation
 To install, `git clone` or `unzip` into the mods folder for your version of Warzone2100 (eg. `data/warzone2100/mods/4.7.0`), then run `make.bat` or `make.sh` to install the mod package.
 The .wz mod package is available in the releases section on GitHub for manual installation.